 There’s been a lot of talk around how cricket needs to reach a larger audience and how can the game get innovative.
 Cricket is being played at a lot of big parts of the world but it’s slowly reaching the unknown territories (those nations not known for cricket) as well.

-Over this 21st century, the game has gone on from 50-over (ODI) cricket to 20-over (T20) cricket to 10-over cricket (T10) to ECB’s (England and Wales Cricket Board) newest format, The Hundred and now a whole new concept named 3 Team Cricket (3TC).
+Over this 21st century, the game has gone on from 50-over (ODI) cricket to 20-over (T20) cricket to 10-over cricket (T10) to ECB’s (England and Wales Cricket Board) newest format, The Hundred and now, Cricket South Africa (CSA) brings you an all-new format, a whole new concept named 3 Team Cricket (3TC).

 So, what is this 3TC?